vvv-school/assignment_optimization-2Dgrasp/README.md

 ```

 <details>
-<summary>Click to show how the grading system will assign you score</summary>
+<summary>👉 Click to show how the grading system will assign you score</summary>

 ---
 The test suite will perform two consecutive verifications: